intersel/Blapy/README.md

 ## Attributes

-* **data-blapy-container**: set to "true", tells that the current html tag is Blapy block
+* **data-blapy-container**: set to "true", tells that the current html tag is Blapy block.
 * **data-blapy-container-name**: gives the name of the Blapy block.
 It will identify the block.
 * **data-blapy-container-content**: gives the subject of the content.
 It will identify the content of the block.
 * **data-blapy-update** (option, default:'update'): tells how Blapy should update the Blapy block when an external page or content is loaded.
  * **update**: if the container-name is found from the external content and its container-content is different from the current page, the Blapy block of the current page is to be replaced by the new one
  * **force-update**: if the container-name is found from the external content, the Blapy block of the current page is to be replaced by the new one
  * **append**: if the container-name is found from the external content, the external content should be added to the end of the current Blapy block content.
  * **prepend**: if the container-name is found from the external content, the external content should be added before the current Blapy block content.
  * **replace**: if the container-name is found from the external content, the inner content of the external content should replace the current Blapy block content.
  * **json**: the content of the current container is considered to be a template.
  If the container-name is found, then it is considered that the external content is a json object or an array of json objects.
  These json objects will be applied on the template.
-   - **data-blapy-template-file**: defines a template file name where to get the template if the container is empty
+  * **data-blapy-template-file**: defines a template file name where to get the template if the container is empty
-   - **data-blapy-template-wrap**: once the json data are rendered, it is possible to wrap the result by giving the wrap html tag (ex: "<table>")
+  * **data-blapy-template-wrap**: once the json data are rendered, it is possible to wrap the result by giving the wrap html tag (ex: "<table>")
-   - **data-blapy-template-init**: a file name that contains a blapy block that can be used to initialized the block
+  * **data-blapy-template-init**: a file name that contains a blapy block that can be used to initialized the block
  * **remove**:  if the container-name is found from the external content, then the Blapy block is to be removed.
  * **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the Blapy_doCustomChange event.
  * **[an animation plugin function name]**: if the container-name is found from the external content, function to call and apply to do the content change.
  The available plugin functions may be found in the Blapy_AnimationPlugins.js file.
 * **data-blapy-update-rule**: ['local'|'external' (default)], if 'local', will use the data-blapy-update rule defined in the current block, else will use the one defined in the external block.
 Exception to the default value, a "json" block is always "local".
 * **data-blapy-applyon** (option, default:'all'): By default, the Blapy blocks loaded by a Blapy link will be tried on all Blapy blocks.
 If defined, the external container will only be applied on the matched Blapy blocks contained in the given application id element.

 ## Examples